At MSJU, we believe your college education doesn't just happen in the classroom.

 Professional experience that pays

 Students who participate in co-op gain career-related professional experience that looks great on a résumé, while earning general elective credit.
-The average student participating in cooperative education earns about $10 an hour, which can help cover tuition and other expenses.
+The average student participating in cooperative education earns approximately$11 an hour, which can help cover tuition and other expenses.

 - Approximately 1/3 of graduates who had a co-op accepted full-time positions with their co-op employers.

-- The University has been honored with the Sam E. Sovilla Award for Excellence by the Ohio Cooperative Education Association and a Service Award from the Council on Aging of Southwest Ohio.
+- The University has been honored with the Sam E. Sovilla Award for Excellence by the Ohio Cooperative Education Association.